DevExpress-Examples/implement-the-Breadcrumb-based-on-treeview-node/Readme.md

 ### TreeView for Blazor - How to implement the Breadcrumb control based on a selected node

-The Breadcrumb control indicates the current page's location in a navigational hierarchy.
+The Breadcrumb control indicates the current page's location in a navigational hierarchy:

 ![TreeView as Breadcrumb](/TreeView.png)